 If you’re already using the latest version of iOS, hit Restore to reinstall it.
 You’ll be able to restore the backup you made once the procedure is complete.

-iTunes won’t recognise your iPhone?
+iTunes won’t recognize your iPhone?
 It’s time to enter Recovery mode.
-You can find out how to do that on your iPhone using this Apple Support document.
 Once you’ve done that, iTunes should recognise your iPhone and let you hit Restore to reinstall iOS, but you will lose anything you don’t have backed up!

 Did You Damage It?